LexT96/Sentent.me/README.md

 6. In the last step the stock groups and their values are provided to the NextJS frontend which uses them to generate graphs using React Vis.

-## Major ToDo
+## Major ToDos
+1. Better mobile layout
-1. Add Cryptos.
+1. Add Cryptos
-2. Train own machine learning model.
+2. Train own machine learning model

 ## Getting Started
 1. Make sure you have python 3.9.6+ and pip installed on your machine.